tytydraco/yessleep/out/I_Drove_Through_A_Town_That_Didnt_Exist.md

 The people, who, I swear were walking backwards like somebody rewinding a movie.

-On top of that, they were flickering in and out much like a computer glitch.
+On top of that, they were flickering in and out reminding me of a computer glitch.

 These people seemed to be oblivious to me as I continued staring at them, nearly running a red light in the process.